EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 ### Question 5

 An attorney, a member of the state legislature, is allowed to engage in private practice under state law.
 The attorney represents a plaintiff in a personal injury case.
 The attorney reasonably believes that the trial of the case will last at least two weeks.
 When the case was first scheduled for trial, the attorney requested a continuance, truthfully stating, “As the court knows, I am a member of the legislature, which will be going into special session next week.
-Because of my legislative duties, I must be in the state capitol for the duration of the session.”
+Because of my legislative duties, I must be in the state capitol for the duration of the session."
 The defendant objected to the continuance, but the court granted it.

 Is the attorney subject to discipline?